 Purpose of Form

-For citizen or lawful permanent resident of the United States to establish the relationship to certain alien relatives who wish to immigrate to the United States.
+Use this form if you are a citizen or lawful permanent resident of the United States who needs to establish their relationship to certain alien relatives who wish to immigrate to the United States.

 Note: Filing a Form I-130 is only the first step in helping a relative immigrate to the United States.
 Eligible family members must wait until there is a visa number available before they can apply to become a lawful permanent resident.